blackberry/Cascades-Samples/DialogSample/README.md

  Alert Dialogs show a title, message and buttons Prompt Dialogs show an input title and buttons
  Login Dialogs show a customizable login dialog
- File Browse Dialog shows how to browse files on the file system File Save Dialogs show how to prompt to save a filename Context Menu dialog shows how to display a context menu with buttons and icons
+ File Browse Dialog and File Save Dialogs are now part of Filepicker Context Menu dialog shows how to display a context menu with buttons and icons

  When a dialog is invoked it creates a thread and builds the dialog using the parameters